 Ensure you comprehend your insurance coverage when experts forecast a hurricane for your region.
 Most insurances cover structural damages from storms and winds but may exclude flooding in the coverage.
 Since flooding is a normal part of hurricanes, you may require an additional insurance policy, mainly if you live in a space prone to floods.

 Take a close look at the amount your insurance company will cover for hurricane damage and ensure it’s sufficient to reconstruct your home.
 Be aware of outside dangers, for example, giant trees or utility poles that could damage your rooftop or walls.
-You will have to pay a lot of out-of-pocket cash for structural damages if you’re not covered.
+You will have to pay much out-of-pocket cash for structural damages if you’re not covered.

 Install Impact Windows and Doors before Busy Hurricane Season